ClarkGH/fb-cc/README.md

 1. React, HTML, CSS
 2. Webpack/Babel
 3. Node/Express
+4. CSS in JS via emotion

 ## Important files
 1. dist/index.html
 This is the main HTML file.
-2. src/main.css
-This is the only CSS file being used
-3. src/main.js
+2. src/main.js
 This is the main javascript file for the react application
-4. src/App/
+3. src/App/
 All other javascript component files live in here